My name is Joel Cherrico and I work to make the world’s most remarkable mugs.

 - Part 8: The Search For 1,000 True Fans

-After writing the eighth and final blog post, I decided to change the direction of my business from mostly local sales to mostly global pottery sales and shipping pottery worldwide.
+After writing the eighth ACC blog post, I decided to change the direction of my business from mostly local sales to mostly global pottery sales and shipping pottery worldwide.
 My goal was to use my newest body of artwork, which I decided to call, “Cosmic Mugs,” to help pottery enter the mainstream media.
 One of our first, notable steps was getting them published in Ceramics TECHNICAL magazine.
 Another was when they were published by Laughing Squid and Expanded Consciousness.

 In 2015, Cosmic Mugs raised $34,099 on Kickstarter and were shipped to 16 countries.
 This project helped validate the idea that Cosmic Mugs could be truly innovative, revolutionary pieces of functional artwork.
 It also allowed me to spend time on deep practice to attempt and achieve the pottery Guinness World Records™ title for ‘most pots thrown in one how by an individual.’
 You can watch me achieve this epic feat here: